jamorham/InsightSmartPixReader/README.md

 You'll need a Nightscout installation and to know your URL and API password

 Download the `smart-pix-reader.py` script to your Linux machine

+    usage: smart-pix-reader.py [-h] --base_url BASE_URL --api_secret API_SECRET
+                           [--meter_serial METER_SERIAL] [--constant]
+                           [--skip_reload] [--debug] [--timezone TIMEZONE]

+    Smart Pix reader - designed for Insight pump/handset.
+Can upload data to Nightscout and trigger xDrip+ calibrations.
+Any use is entirely at your own risk, code provided on an 'AS IS' basis only.
+Not endorsed by any equipment manfacturer.

+    optional arguments:
+      -h, --help            show this help message and exit --base_url BASE_URL   Base URL of Nightscout site --api_secret API_SECRET
+                            API-SECRET for uploading
+      --meter_serial METER_SERIAL
+                            Restrict to meter serial number
+      --constant            Run constantly looking for new data --skip_reload         Don't reload new data from the device --debug
+      --timezone TIMEZONE   Timezone to use if not Etc/UTC eg: Europe/London

 ### Using the right Timezone!